Olga Frolova: Contribution to Japanese and Chinese studies

 Thanks to professor Frolova’s efforts and talent, Novosibirsk State University set a base for studying Chinese (1970) and Japanese (since 1971) languages and oriental culture.
 She brought up several generations of specialists who work both in Russia and abroad.
 Professor Frolova was invited to Japan and China several times to give lectures on the Chinese and Japanese languages teaching methodology, and her methodology (so-called “Frolova’s school”) received wide recognition.
 Many of her students keep in touch with their teacher for many years.
 Olga Pavlovna herself keeps contacts with her elderly teacher of Japanese: Higaki Mikio.
 Frolova made important contributions to Chinese and Japanese linguistics: she collected, arranged and analyzed extensive data on terminology, word formation, phraseology, and she also wrote a number of theoretical and practical study manuals.
-As a unique specialist, she is carrying on great educating and social work in Novosibirsk.
+As a unique specialist, she carried on with educating and social work in Novosibirsk.